SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

 invoke publish
 ```

-However normally the publishing is handled by the Github actions and does not need to be manually published.
+Though please note, the official publishing is handled by the Github actions.